 The District is managed by a board of three trustees who serve a 3 year term.
 Each year, one trustee is elected for a three year term by the land owners at the annual general meeting held in April.

 At Kemp Lake Waterworks District, our goal is to provide safe, clean water to all of our residents.

 The district service area is shaded in yellow with the boundary marked in orange.

+Since spring of 2020, we now source our water from the Capital Regional District water system, rather than from Kemp Lake.
 The water shed area is shaded in green.
 The lake drains south out of the south eastern corner to the Straits of Juan de Fuca.